robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/eventCommandMap/readme.md

 	eventCommandMap.map(SomeEvent.STARTED).toCommand(SomeCommand);
 	eventCommandMap.map(SomeEvent.STARTED).toCommand(SomeCommand); // warning

-If you intend to change a mapping you should unmap first.
+If you intend to change a mapping you should unmap it first.

 # Event Command Map Extension